BioKT/hdbMSM/README.md

 # hdbMSM
-Contains notebooks used to carry out all the calculations related to the paper 'Markov state models from hierarchical density based assignment', by Ion Mitxelena, Xabier López and David De Sancho ([BioKimika Teorikoa laboratory](https://sites.google.com/view/biokt/home), UPV-EHU and [DIPC](http://dipc.ehu.es/)).
+Contains notebooks used to carry out all the calculations related to the paper *Markov state models from hierarchical density based assignment*, by Ion Mitxelena, Xabier López and David De Sancho ([BioKimika Teorikoa laboratory](https://sites.google.com/view/biokt/home), UPV-EHU and [DIPC](http://dipc.ehu.es/)).